Loss Bounds for Approximate Influence-Based Abstraction: Theoretical Loss Bounds proofs

 \end{proof} \end{customthm} \begin{customcor}{1} Consider a IALM $\mathcal{M}=(\mathcal{S},A,\mathcal{T},R,h,b^0)$ and an AIP $\hat I$ inducing $\hat{\mathcal{M}}=(\mathcal{S},A,\hat{\mathcal{T}},R,h,b^0)$.
 Then, a value loss bound in terms of KL divergence error is given by

 \begin{proof} It suffices to apply Pinsker inequality \cite{cover2012elements} to equation \eqref{InfluenceBoundEq} to obtain the claim

-\end{proof} \end{customcor} Before moving to the proof of Theorem 3, we fist introduce this Lemma from \cite{weissman2003inequalities}. \begin{lemma} \cite{weissman2003inequalities} Let $p$ be a probability distribution over $S$ and $p_N$ the empirical distribution drawn from a sample of size $N$.
+\end{proof} \end{customcor} We now introduce a Lemma from \cite{weissman2003inequalities} that allows to bound the $L^1$ distance between the empirical and the actual distribution in probability in terms of the sample size $N$. \begin{lemma} \cite{weissman2003inequalities} Let $p$ be a probability distribution over $S$ and $p_N$ the empirical distribution drawn from a sample of size $N$.
 For every $\varepsilon>0$